Japan Fact File

-In the Japanese language, verbs are not conjugated for a person or a number; therefore, once someone learns the base verb, then there is no need to memorise thousands of pesky derivatives.
-Instead, one can pay more attention to the complexities of Japanese writing.
+- In the Japanese language, verbs are not conjugated for a person or a number.
+Therefore, once someone learns the base verb, then there is no need to memorise thousands of pesky derivatives.
+Instead, you can pay more attention to the complexities of Japanese writing.

-Japanese bears no close relation to any other major languages like English which is closely tied to Germanic (German, Dutch).
-In fact, Japanese was considered to be the most unique language until recently linguists found common roots.
+- Japanese bears no close relation to any other major languages like English which is closely tied to Germanic (German, Dutch).
+In fact, Japanese was considered to be one of the most unique language until recent linguists found common roots.
 Ryukyuan languages, which are the indigenous languages spoken in southern Japan.

 Japanese Culture: Customs & Traditions